-- 4.2 The concurrent audit system is to be regarded as part of a bank's early-warning system to ensure timely detection of irregularities and lapses, which helps in preventing fraudulent transactions at branches.
-It is, therefore, necessary for the bank's management to bestow serious attention to the implementation of various aspects of the system such as selection of branches, coverage of business operations, appointment of auditors, appropriate reporting procedures, follow-up/rectification processes and utilisation of the feed-back from the system for appropriate and quick management decisions. - 4.3 The Board should review the effectiveness of the system and take necessary measures to correct the lacunae in the system, once in a year. - 4.4 It is basically for the individual banks' managements to decide the details of the concurrent audit system.
-However, a note indicating the broad features of concurrent audit system is given in the Annexure 1 for the guidance of the banks.
+- 4.1 Ghosh Committee had recommended introduction of concurrent audit at large and exceptionally large branches of banks to serve as administrative support to branches, help in adherence to prescribed systems and procedures and prevention and timely detection of lapses/irregularities.
+Concurrent Audit which was introduced in all scheduled and other primary (urban) co-operative banks with deposits over Rs.50 crore was extended to all UCBs based on the recommendations of the Joint Parliamentary Committee (JPC), which enquired into stock market scam and matters relating thereto. - 4.2 The concurrent audit system is to be regarded as part of a bank's early-warning system to ensure timely detection of irregularities and lapses, which helps in preventing fraudulent transactions at branches.
+It is, therefore, necessary for the bank's management to bestow serious attention to the implementation of various aspects of the system such as selection of branches, coverage of business operations, appointment of auditors, appropriate reporting procedures, follow-up/rectification processes and utilisation of the feed-back from the system for appropriate and quick management decisions. - 4.3 The Board should once in a year review the effectiveness of the system and take necessary measures to correct the lacunae in the system, - 4.4 It is basically for the individual banks' managements to decide the details of the concurrent audit system.
+However, a note indicating the broad features of concurrent audit system is given in Annex 1 for the guidance of the banks.
 The note broadly defines the concept and scope of concurrent audit, such as converge of business/branches, types of activities to be covered during the audit reporting system.
-The note also details the broad suggestions in respect of various aspects of concurrent audit. - 4.5 It is expected that the suggestions in the note would ensure some uniformity in the systems to be introduced by different banks.
-While framing a concurrent audit system, the banks may clearly spell out the linkages between different forms of internal inspections and audits already in existence and the proposed concurrent audit. - 4.6 The concurrent auditors shall certify that the investments held by the bank as on the last reporting Friday of each quarter as reported to the Reserve Bank of India are actually owned / held by it as evidenced by physical securities or the custodians statement.
+The note also details the broad suggestions in respect of various aspects of concurrent audit. - It is expected that the suggestions in the note would ensure some uniformity in the systems to be introduced by different banks.
+While framing a concurrent audit system, the banks may clearly spell out the linkages between different forms of internal inspections and audits already in existence and the proposed concurrent audit.

+- 4.6 The concurrent auditors shall certify that the investments held by the bank as on the last reporting Friday of each quarter as reported to the Reserve Bank of India are actually owned / held by it as evidenced by physical securities or the custodians statement.
 The certificate should be submitted to the Regional Office of the Reserve Bank of India, having jurisdiction over the bank, within thirty days from the end of the relative quarter. - 4.7 The concurrent auditors should specifically verify compliance to the instructions contained in our circular UBD.BPD.SUB No.5/ 09.80.00/ 2003-04 dated 28 April 2004 regarding transactions in Govt.
-Securities. - 4.8 Serious irregularities brought out in the concurrent audit repot should be immediately reported to the Regional Office concerned of this department. - 4.9 Chartered Accountants / audit firms associated with the bank for internal / concurrent audit assignments should not undertake statutory audit assignment during the same period.
+Securities. - 4.8 Serious irregularities brought out in the concurrent audit report should be immediately reported to the Regional Office concerned of this department. - 4.9 Chartered Accountants / audit firms associated with the bank for internal / concurrent audit assignments should not undertake statutory audit assignment during the same period.
 The firms associated with internal / concurrent audit should relinquish the internal / concurrent audit before accepting the statutory audit assignment during the year.